raspiblitz/raspiblitz/README.md

 #### RELEASE: Update RaspiBlitz to a new Version

 This is the standard way to update your RaspiBlitz.
-Choose this option to prepeare your raspiBlitz for a new sd card image, containing the new version release.
+Choose this option to prepeare your raspiBlitz for a new SD card image, containing the new version release.

 #### LND: Interim LND Update